?

 What to expect?

-A CT scan can show more structures within the body than can a normal X-ray.
-A CT image is created by using an X-ray beam which is sent through the body from different angles and, by using a complicated mathematical process, the computer of the CT is able to produce an image.
+With CT you can differentiate many more things than with a normal X-ray.
+A CT image is created by using an X-ray beam, which is sent through the body from different angles, and by using a complicated mathematical process the computer of the CT is able to produce an image.
 This allows cross-sectional images of the body without cutting it open.
-The CT is used to view all body structures but especially soft tissue such as body organs (heart, lungs, liver etc).
+The CT is used to view all body structures but especially soft tissue such as body organs (heart, lungs, liver etc.).

 What to expect?